-Dr. Randhawa’s three seat waiting room was dated and underwhelming.
+Dr. Randhawa’s three seat waiting room was dated and underwhelming back in 2017.
 As I read the poster describing anaphylaxis, I knew this was my last hope.
 Dozens of appointments from across Israel to the United States yielded no results.

-The journey to Dr. Randhawa’s office in Southern California started three years earlier.
+The journey to Dr. Randhawa’s office in Southern California started two years earlier in 2015.
 After a barista handed me a soy latte, my next act was nearly fatal.
-One sip of that consequential latte, and the soy it contained, inflicted an episode of anaphylaxis, which left me coughing relentlessly and gasping for air.
+One sip of that consequential latte, and the soy it contained, inflicted an episode of anaphylaxis, which left me coughing relentlessly, gasping for air, and ultimately losing consciousness.
 That experience was the start of a trend in which I saw myself develop life-threatening allergies to almost every food that I consumed, foods that I had safely eaten my entire life.

 My name is Natalie, and I am a 26-year-old currently living in Tel Aviv, Israel.
 Throughout my life, I have lived in various locations around the world including Southern California, Maryland, Boston, London, Spain, and Israel.
 I love to travel, and I speak three languages: English, Spanish, and Hebrew.

-Growing up, I never had any food allergies.
+Growing up, I never had any food allergies, only the typical seasonal environmental allergies.
 At 15 years old, I started reacting to carrots with throat swelling and coughing.
 At 17 years old, right before my senior year of high school, I had my first skin test.
 It revealed that I was allergic to carrots, cats, and everything in the environment.
-But besides those, everything else was negative including peanuts, tree nuts, soy and the rest of the top 8 allergens.
+But besides that, everything else was negative including peanuts, tree nuts, soy and the rest of the top 8 allergens.